QuangHuy164/QuangHuy164/README.md

 - 🔭 Graduated at [Vaasa University of Applied Sciences](https://www.vamk.fi/)
 - 🤝 I’m trying to be good at coding
-- 🌱 I’m currently learning React.js and Native
+- 🌱 I’m currently learning React Native